Perfect One Day In Cordoba Itinerary

 Finally, the Hotel Madinat is an upscale hotel housed in a superbly restored 18th century mansion.
 It’s a mix of contemporary styling and Arab flourishes.
 The hotel has two terraces and a rooftop watch tower.

-If you have more than one day in Cordoba, there are plenty of other things to see nearby.
-Here are some of the best attractions and day trips from Cordoba:
+If you have more than one day in Cordoba, there are few places quite nearby.

 1. Medina Azahara: 8 Minutes From Cordoba